jeffbr13/wallpyper/README.md

 * external process calls
 * oh my!

-Next though, I want to add some tests, and make it look like something I could install with `pip`.
-Hooray!
+Next though, I want to add some tests, and then (one day) make it look like something I could install with `pip`.
+Pip-pip-hooray!